Ludomir Różycki: Music

 Różycki's ballet Pan Twardowski (1920) was the first Polish large-scale ballet to be performed abroad, being seen in Copenhagen, Prague, Brno, Zagreb, Belgrade and Vienna, and being performed over 800 times in Warsaw.
 His eight operas included Casanova and Eros i Psyche (Eros and Psyche, to the libretto of Jerzy Żuławski), the latter having its world premiere in Wrocław in 1917.

-A significant number of his solo piano pieces have been recorded on CD by Valentina Seferinova, and issued on the Polish Acte Préalable label (catalogue reference AP 0263) as world premiere recordings.
+All his solo piano works have been recorded on three CDs by Valentina Seferinova, and issued on the Polish Acte Préalable label (catalogue reference AP 0263, AP 0438, AP 0580) as world premiere recordings.

 Hyperion Records have released recordings of his two piano concertos, his piano quintet and his string quartet.

 In 1944 Różycki began writing a violin concerto but had to leave the manuscript buried in his garden when he fled Warsaw.
 Discovered years later by construction workers, the score ended up in the archives of the National Library of Poland.
 Violinist Janusz Wawrowski later restored the work, performed the premiere in 2018, and released a recording in 2021.